TheTechOddBug/lon-mirror/README.md

 12121213

-Near-threshold structures can trigger review even when a human might still accept them.
+Near-threshold structures can trigger caution even when a human might still accept them.

 This is a calibration issue, not something to hide.

-It is one reason why OMNIABASE should remain a review sensor rather than a direct rejection trigger.
+It is one reason why OMNIABASE should currently remain a review sensor rather than a direct rejection trigger.

 ---